mp2301/sumofme/docs/enterprise/ai-ml-architecture-and-enablement/chatbot.md

 ---

-## Operational readiness & monitoring
+## Observability & operational readiness

+- Log prompts, responses (where permitted), model-id, and retrieval evidence for audit and troubleshooting.
+- Track KPIs: accuracy, escalation rate, user satisfaction, latency, cost per session.
 - Define an incident playbook: isolate model keys, pause ingestion, and preserve logs for investigation.
-- Run regular regression tests for hallucination and coverage, and track model drift over time.
+- Run regular regression tests for hallucination and coverage; track model drift over time.
 - Maintain a human-in-the-loop pathway for any action that changes customer state.

 ---